membership-business-directory-secrets-thriving

 Compliance and Privacy

 GDPR compliance extends beyond simple privacy policies to include functional requirements like data portability, the right to be forgotten, and explicit consent mechanisms.
-Directory platforms must include mechanisms for members to download their data, request deletion, and control how their information is used.
+According to OWASP privacy guidelines, directory platforms must include mechanisms for members to download their data, request deletion, and control how their information is used.
+These aren’t optional niceties—they’re legal requirements with significant penalties for non-compliance.

 Directory terms of service require special attention to several key areas: